Top of the page

 Your belly will be sore after liver resection.
 This usually lasts about 1 to 2 weeks.
 You may also have nausea, diarrhea, constipation, gas, or a headache.
 You may have a low fever and feel tired and sick to your stomach.
 The skin around the incision the doctor made may be numb because nerves were cut.
 This is common and may get better with time.
-But it is likely that you will always have some numbness where the incision was made.
+But it's likely that you will always have some numbness where the incision was made.
 You may need 4 to 8 weeks to fully recover.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter U272 in the search box to learn more about "Liver Resection: What to Expect at Home."
+Enter U272 in the search box to learn more about "Liver Resection: What to Expect at Home".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.